eedstrom/pronation/README.md

 File `SPI.h` is Copyright (C) 2010 Cristian Maglie.

 This work is licensed under the GNU General Public License (GPL) version 3 or later.
+See `COPYING` for more information.